elirtf/opus/README.md

 <h1 align="center">Opus NVR</h1>

 <p align="center">
-  A lightweight, self-hosted camera streaming and management platform
+  A lightweight, self-hosted **camera streaming and management platform** designed for environments using IP cameras and/or NVRs.

+  Opus provides a clean web interface for viewing live feeds, managing cameras/NVRs, and controlling user access — all deployable with **Docker in minutes**.

+  Built with a focus on **simplicity, performance, and extensibility**, Opus aims to be a practical alternative to heavier NVR dashboards while remaining developer-friendly.
 </p>

 <p align="center">